-Any student failing a fourth level subject, is required in the year in which the subject/s are repeated to complete a Continuous Clinical Practicum evaluation in Diagnostics IV, Clinical Chiropractic IV, Chiropractic Principles and Practice
+Any student failing a fourth level subject, is required in the year in which the subject/s are repeated to complete a Continuous Clinical Practicum evaluation in Diagnostics IV, Clinical Chiropractic IV, Chiropractic Principles and Practice year, one in each quarter.
+(Amended w.e.f.
+2003/01)

 IV and Clinical Biomechanics and Kinesiology IV.
-This Continuous Clinical Practicum evaluation at minimum will constitute four evaluations during the year, one in each quarter.
+This Continuous Clinical Practicum evaluation at minimum will constitute four evaluations during the